 2Department of Health Product Policy and Standards, World Health Organization, Geneva, Switzerland, Italy

 3Knowledge Translation Program, Li Ka Shing Knowledge Institute, St. Michael's Hospital, Unity Health Toronto, Cochrane Hypertension Review Group, the Therapeutics Initiative, University of British Columbia, Canada., Italy

-Background: Network meta-analyses (NMA) have become increasingly popular as innovative technique to compare multiple interventions within a network of studies.
+Background: Network meta-analyses (NMA) have become increasingly popular as innovative techniques to compare multiple interventions within a network of studies.

-Objective: To examine the epidemiology, reporting characteristics and adherence to PRISMA-NMA extension of a representative sample of published SRs with NMAs.
+Objective: To examine the epidemiology, reporting characteristics and adherence to Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA)-NMA extension of a representative sample of published systematic reviews (SRs) with NMAs.

 Methods: Cross-sectional study (protocol at https://osf.io/pa6dz/).
 We searched Pubmed for NMAs indexed during January 2023.
 We extracted epidemiological (e.g., journal, country, authors, NMA focus) and reporting (e.g., number of studies, participants, nodes of interventions, outcomes, statistics, certainty of the evidence, PRISMA-NMA checklist, protocol registration) characteristics.
 Overall adherence to PRISMA-NMA was evaluated.
 Data were analyzed descriptively.
 Correlation analysis will be conducted to explore the characteristics that might affect quality of reporting by May 2023.